Allobates peruvianus

 Allobates peruvianus is a species of frog in the family Aromobatidae.
 It is found in Peru where it occurs on the lower Amazonian slopes of the Andes; its range possibly extends into adjacent Bolivia and Ecuador.

+Habitat

-Its natural habitats are premontane forests.
-It is threatened by habitat loss.
+Its natural habitats are lowland and premontane forests.
+It has been observed between 400 and 1500 meters above sea level.

+Reproduction

+The female frog lays eggs on the ground.
+After the eggs hatch, the adult frogs carry the tadpoles to temporary pools of water.

+Threats

+The IUCN classifies this frog as data deficient.
+Scientists infer that it is threatened by habitat loss associated with agriculture and logging.